COVID-19 in Brazil

 Key Information for Travelers to Brazil

-- Make sure you are fully vaccinated before traveling to Brazil.
+- Make sure you are up to date with your COVID-19 vaccines before traveling to Brazil.

 - You are waiting for results of a COVID-19 test.